NOTE: We use eBay to provide references to live prices of comic books. Clicking a text link or image marked ‘Check live prices’ will take you to eBay.

 While certain books like this one have bucked the trend, many DC keys have dropped out of the 100 Hot Comics list this year.

-HOS#92 has also begun to trail off, though it has been a pretty spectacular performer (one of the best on this list) in the past 12 months.
+House of Secrets 92 has also begun to trail off, though it has been a pretty spectacular performer (one of the best on this list) in the past 12 months.
 Now is a good time to get out.

 Recent sales in many grades are coming off the peaks.
 I predict negative growth on this book by next year's list update.